fracassi-marco/JetChart/README.md

 A Jetpack Compose library for creating beautiful and interactive charts.

-The library supports a wide variety of chart types, including bar charts, line charts...
+The library supports a wide variety of chart types, including bar charts, line charts, pie chart, donut charts...

 Charts can be customized to match your app's style, and they can be animated to provide a more engaging user experience.